Blevene/bandjacks/docs/REPORT_PROCESSING_PIPELINE.md

 ## Conclusion

-The Bandjacks report processing pipeline provides a robust, scalable solution for extracting structured threat intelligence from unstructured reports.
-Its multi-stage architecture, intelligent routing, and comprehensive error handling ensure reliable extraction even from challenging documents.
-The evidence-based approach with confidence scoring and attack flow generation makes it suitable for production threat intelligence operations.
+The Bandjacks report processing pipeline provides a comprehensive, end-to-end solution for transforming unstructured threat intelligence reports into validated, structured knowledge.
+The multi-stage architecture progresses from document ingestion through extraction, flow generation, and finally human review validation.

+Key strengths of the system:

+- **Intelligent Processing**: Smart routing between sync/async based on document size
+- **Evidence-Based**: All extractions linked to source text with line references
+- **Scalable Architecture**: Handles documents from 2KB to 50KB+ efficiently
+- **Comprehensive Coverage**: Extracts entities, techniques, and attack flows
+- **Quality Assurance**: Unified review system ensures human validation
+- **Production Ready**: Robust error handling, fallback strategies, and monitoring

+The unified review system completes the pipeline by providing analysts with a streamlined interface to validate and refine extractions, ensuring high-quality threat intelligence suitable for operational use.
+This human-in-the-loop approach maintains accuracy while leveraging automation for efficiency.